iluwatar/java-design-patterns/publish-subscribe/index.md

 ---

 **Intent:** When applications communicate using a messaging system they do it by using logical addresses of the system, so called Publish Subscribe Channel.
-The publisher broadcasts a message to all registered Subscriber.
+The publisher broadcasts a message to all registered subscribers.

 ![alt text](./etc/publish-subscribe.png "Publish Subscribe Channel")